 Of Course, the Christian faith doesn’t sound practical to the intelligent person.
 The things of God are foolishness to humanity (1 Corinthians 1: 8 & Isaiah 55:8,9).
 Often, it is the encounter and the knowledge of the circumstance that creates a memory.
 In the same way, understanding Christ is in the spirit not the mind.
 Romans 8:16 The Spirit himself testifies with our spirit that we are God’s children.

 Being close with God is accepting that we have these tendencies to cause harm, and knowing that we cannot abstain or conquer all negativity in ourselves, nor try.
 If we were able to do so then the Jewish law would have been sufficient and no atonement necessary to bridge the gap between our carnality and God.
 Suffering is a part of life.
 God sent his Son Jesus, who became human, and then gave us the Holy Spirit, a piece of himself as God’s agent on earth to help us.
-The Holy Spirit is given to us creating a new heart and mind.
-This is a re-birthing because accepting Jesus into our lives changes our mind and heart.
+The Holy Spirit is given to us creating a new heart and mind, a heart that was stone, but now as clay.
+This is a re-birthing because accepting Jesus into our lives changes the way we feel because we feel God.
 The Holy Spirit leads us into understanding God’s reasoning and persona.
 When we have the Holy Spirit in our lives, we are living in Christ, as adopted children of God.
 Ephesians 2:19 Consequently, you are no longer foreigners and aliens, but fellow citizens with God’s people and members of God’s household.

 1 John 3:1 How great is the love the Father has lavished on us, that we should be called children of God!
 And that is what we are!
 The reason the world does not know us is that is did not know him.